It is easier than ever for members to live the “Solar Life.”

 Sign Up Today – Live the Solar Life

-Members who subscribe will pay a flat monthly fee of $32.
+Members who subscribe will pay a flat monthly fee of $32 that represents the fixed costs associated with four panels.
 The members’ utility-supplied power cost will be offset by the monthly output of four panels of the 2 megawatt array.
 Four panels equal about 1.1 KW of production capacity – note the Solar Life credit and fee in this sample bill.

 SECO will send subscribers a program welcome kit and a window cling to show neighbors and friends that you are living the “Solar Life” with SECO Energy.